 The whole objective of crypto was removing the barriers to moving value around.
 That means being able to spend your crypto when and where you like.
 This is why Ledger has announced a partnership with London-based fintech Baanx to launch the new crypto debit CL Card, powered by Ledger.

 The CL Card, powered by Ledger, unites the utility of traditional money with the freedom and possibilities of decentralized currency.
 Plus, it processes payments instantly – just like a regular debit card.
 So instead of combing through retailers to find one who accepts crypto, or spending two days checking your bank to see if your exchange funds came through, you can simply load your card and start paying.

 The CL Card, powered by Ledger, is a top-up based card that can be recharged using the balance of your Ledger Nano.
 The card is connected to a universal payment infrastructure, and converts your crypto to its equivalent value in fiat at the moment of purchase.

 So there you have it, you’re now an expert in on and off ramps, so go forth and explore with confidence!
 Crypto is about freedom – freedom to store the value of what you earn, and spend it how you like.
-But something that’s worth remembering is that once you’ve converted back into fiat – no matter which of these options you use – you may have incurred a taxable event.
-This is something all users need to be aware of in order to get the best out of this flexibility.
+But something that’s worth remembering is that once you’ve converted back into fiat.
+Of course, no matter which of these options you use, you need to be aware of taxes you may incur.

 So stay informed, do your research and enjoy this shift in paradigms to the Web3 era, where big platforms no longer dictate the rules of how you access your resources, and you are back in charge.